 Dementia is a syndrome usually of a chronic or progressive nature, caused by a variety of brain illnesses that affect behavior, memory, thinking and the ability to perform everyday activities.
-Prevalence increases with aging and in 2012 it was estimated that dementia worldwide affected 35.6 million people.
-This number will double by 2030 and more than triple by 2050 (Alzheimer's Foundation, 2013).
-More than 5 million people in the United States have Alzheimer's disease in 2013.
-One in three seniors who die has Alzheimer's or another dementia.

-Dementia is not a single disease but a condition characterized by a permanent decrease in intellectual functioning.
+Dementia is not a single disease, but a condition characterized by a permanent decrease in intellectual functioning.
 It is not only a decrease in memory but problems with language, judgment, problem solving, and comprehension.
 Many conditions lead to dementia, but the most common cause of dementia in the United States is Alzheimer's disease.
 Dementia has no cure and is progressive; it eventually leads to total dependence and death.

 Dementia is caused by an alternation in the brain's structure including a decrease in the chemicals in the brain and a destruction of nerves vital to cognitive function.
-Amyloid, a starch like product, is deposited abnormally in the brain in Alzheimer’s disease and is responsible for many of the signs and symptoms.
+Amyloid, a starch like product, is deposited abnormally in the brain in Alzheimer’s and is responsible for many of the signs and symptoms.
 Amyloid plaques develop in areas of the brain used for memory and other cognitive functions.

 Acetylcholine, a chemical produced by the nerves in the brain, is associated with transmission of impulses between nerve cells and allows proper brain functioning.
 Dementia is associated with a decline in the amount of acetylcholine, which results in a decreased ability of the body to transmit impulses between brain cells.

 Another characteristic change is neurofibrillary tangles.
 Neurofibrillary tangles are abnormal growth of nerves that kill the normal function of cells and results in malfunction of the brain.
 Neurofibrillary tangles lead to the death of nerve cells and synaptic failure.
-Neurofibrillary tangles, amyloid plaques, chemical imbalance, inflammation and other cellular changes all contribute to the process of dementia.
+Neurofibrillary tangles, amyloid plaques, chemical imbalance, inflammation, and other cellular changes all contribute to the process of dementia.

-Dementia with Lewy bodies is slowly progressive, and appears to overlap considerably with both Alzheimer's and Parkinson's disease.
+Dementia with Lewy bodies is slowly progressive and appears to overlap considerably with both Alzheimer's and Parkinson's disease.
 The severity of this type of dementia fluctuates in severity from day-to-day and is associated with variable levels of alertness.

 Many risk factors are associated with dementia; age is the most dramatic.
 While age is not synonymous with dementia the incidence of dementia is significantly higher as one ages.
 The disease typically starts between ages 40 and 90, but usually after age 65.
 Females are at greater risk than males.
 Another risk factor is having a family history of dementia in a parent or sibling.
 History of head injury puts one at risk for dementia.
 Poor control of many chronic diseases, including congestive heart failure and lung disease, can make dementia worse.
-Risk factors typically associated with vascular disease, high blood pressure, diabetes, and high cholesterol, are associated with an increased risk of vascular dementia and Alzheimer’s disease.
+Risk factors typically associated with vascular disease, high blood pressure, diabetes, and high cholesterol, are associated with an increased risk of vascular dementia and Alzheimer’s.

 Depending on the exact cause of the dementia the presenting signs and symptoms may vary.
 Short-term memory loss is common as evidence by forgetting recent events.
 The early stages of dementia are characterized by forgetting where items were placed, asking questions repeatedly, and having difficulty learning new information.